 December 1984 - With the aid of China, Iran opens a nuclear research center in Isfahan.

-February 23, 1998 - The U.S. announces concerns that Iran's nuclear energy program could lead to the development of nuclear weapons.
+February 23, 1998 - The United States announces concerns that Iran's nuclear energy program could lead to the development of nuclear weapons.

 March 14, 2000 - U.S. President Bill Clinton signs a law that allows sanctions against people and organizations that provide aid to Iran's nuclear program.

 February 21, 2003 - IAEA Director General Mohamed ElBaradei visits Iran to survey its nuclear facilities and to encourage Iran to sign a protocol allowing IAEA inspectors greater and faster access to nuclear sites.
 Iran declines to sign the protocol.
-ElBaradei says he must accept Iran's statement that its nuclear program is for producing power and not weapons, despite U.S. claims to the contrary.
+ElBaradei says he must accept Iran's statement that its nuclear program is for producing power and not weapons, despite claims of the United States to the contrary.